-Deliver Gedling Heritage Interpretation Project - Funding has been secured for the delivery of this project which aims to begin the process of bringing together the Borough's varied and diverse heritage in a single (physical and virtual) location.
+Deliver Gedling Borough Heritage Interpretation Project - Funding has been secured for the delivery of this project which aims to begin the process of bringing together the Borough's varied and diverse heritage in a single (physical and virtual) location.
 The physical location at which the work will be based is the Gedling Country Park, with use being made of the existing cafeteria building.
 Various virtual tools are to be used, including improved and more co-ordinated web presence alongside use of film and video.
 Other outputs will include oral histories, leaflets and guides, guided walks and a treasure trial.
 Encouragement of walking and cycling and of use of public transport aims to minimise environmental impacts.
 The project works on the "attract and disperse" principle and is due to be completed by March 2019.
 Further works are likely to be identified as the project progresses.
-The project is key in taking forward the key strategic direction bring together and share the Borough's rich and diverse heritage.
+The project is key in taking forward the key strategic direction to bring together and share the Borough's rich and diverse heritage.

-Strategic themes addressed - Engaging; Inspirational; Ownership; Understanding Completion date - May 2019

-Support Delivery of Local Plan - The Local Plan is the key tool to enable the protection and enhancement of the historic and natural environment.
-It will include policies on heritage assets; listed buildings; conservation areas; historic landscapes, parks and gardens; archaeology; locally important heritage assets and landscape character.
-The Borough Council continues to work actively in these areas but adoption of the plan will ensure the most up-to-date policies are in place to guide its work and inform those associated with heritage and development of the Council's approach, leading to more robust action and enforcement.
+Strategic themes addressed - Engaging; Inspirational; Ownership; Understanding parks and gardens; archaeology; locally important heritage assets and landscape character.
+The Borough Council continues to work actively in these areas but adoption and delivery of the plan will ensure the most up-to-date policies are in place to guide its work and inform those associated with heritage and development of the Council's approach, leading to more robust action and enforcement.